utils.leanix_client_module

 LeanIXClient().get_metric_points(schema_id, {"begin": timestamp - 3600, "end": timestamp})

-Gets one single metric point by schema id
+Gets one single metric point by schema id and timestamp.
+See get_metric_points for timestamp requirements.

-Posts a metric point into the schema with the given id
+Posts a metric point into the schema with the given id.

 Example: